 Today, there are over 750 student-athletes that play under the Columbia banner.
 In four years, every single one of those athletes will have graduated.
-Teams can win an Ivy League title one season, and then rank last the next.
-But despite the fleeting nature of college sports, there remains one constant in Columbia Athletics: Roar-ee the Lion.
+Teams can win an Ivy League title one season and then rank last the next.
+But in spite of the fleeting nature of college sports, there remains one constant in Columbia Athletics: Roar-ee the Lion.

 “Being the mascot shouldn’t be tied to one person.
 Everyone does it differently, but it’s all tied to Roar-ee,” one former Roar-ee said.

 This anonymity is one of the perks of being Roar-ee, so when one applies to become Roar-ee, the expectation is that they never reveal their identity to the rest of campus.
 (All Roar-ees interviewed for this story, both past and present, were granted anonymity to preserve the integrity of the position.)